Skip to main content

 Growth Hormone Peptide Therapy and Beyond

 Beyond the primary sex hormones, specific peptides offer sophisticated avenues for enhancing metabolic function, tissue repair, and overall vitality.
-These agents operate by stimulating the body’s natural production of or by exerting direct therapeutic effects on cellular processes.
+These agents operate by stimulating the body’s natural production of growth hormone or by exerting direct therapeutic effects on cellular processes.
 Growth hormone secretagogues, for example, encourage the pituitary gland to release growth hormone in a pulsatile, physiological manner, mirroring the body’s intrinsic rhythms.

 Key peptides in this category include Sermorelin, Ipamorelin, and CJC-1295, which act on different receptors to promote growth hormone release.
 Tesamorelin targets visceral fat reduction, while Hexarelin and MK-677 also stimulate growth hormone secretion, offering benefits such as improved body composition, enhanced recovery, and better sleep quality.